-When it comes to a good night sleep, your sleeping bag is a maker or breaker.
+When it comes to a good night's sleep, your sleeping bag is a maker or breaker.
 With a wide range of sizes and weights, there is a perfect sleeping bag for you in our range.
 The trick is to get the right weight and insulation for your chosen time of camping.
 For a camping trip during spring or autumn a three-season bag will do great.
 In the height of summer, a lightweight sleeping bag will be adequate.

-It is important to consider the insulation used, a down sleeping bag will be more compactable, making it easier to transport, and is warmer than synthetic, but can lose its effectiveness when in wet conditions.
+It is important to consider the insulation used; a down sleeping bag will be more compactable, making it easier to transport, and is warmer than synthetic, but can lose its effectiveness when in wet conditions.
 Synthetic bags are not as compactable or as warm as down, but the insulation maintains the warmth once they are wet and are relatively cheaper than down sleeping bags.

-For many a mini stove is not an essential, spending your time in the local pub isn’t a bad way to get away from your campsite or avoid a downpour.
-But if you want to spend as little time around crowds and experience real camping, then a mini stove is a vital piece equipment to get you cooking.
+For many a mini stove is not an essential, spending your time in the local pub isn’t a bad way to get away from your campsite or avoid a downpour!
+But if you want to spend as little time around crowds and experience real camping, then a mini stove is a vital piece of equipment to get you cooking.